-Docker Integration
+Docker integration

 This module describes how Wazuh can monitor Docker servers and container events.
-It includes the following lab exercise:

-• Install Docker on an agent system, enable the docker-listener Wazuh agent module, and observe how a series of container-related actions successfully generate Wazuh alerts.
+• Install Docker on an agent system.
+Enable the docker-listener Wazuh agent module and observe how a subsequent series of container-related actions successfully generate Wazuh alerts.

-Tour of Amazon CloudTrail Integration
+Tour of Amazon CloudTrail integration

-In this module, the instructor will give a tour of AWS administrative events collected by the Wazuh aws-s3 module.
-This will include a review of the necessary module configuration, and an observation of the collected events via the Wazuh AWS dashboard.
+In this module, the instructor gives a tour of AWS administrative events collected by the Wazuh aws-s3 module.
+This will include a review of the needed module configuration, plus observing such collected events via the Wazuh AWS dashboard.

-Osquery Integration
+Osquery integration

-This module describes how Wazuh agents can use Osquery as a subagent for deeper audit insights.
-Wazuh facilitates the management of Osquery agents, distribution of Osquery configurations, scheduled execution of queries, and routing of results to the manager.
+This module describes how Wazuh agents can use Osquery as a subagent for deeper audit insight.
+Wazuh enables management of Osquery agents, distribution of Osquery configs, scheduled execution of queries, and routing of the results to the manager.

-• Set up an Osquery scenario to track the appearance of new Chrome extensions on Windows systems and another to monitor the appearance and disappearance of Linux user accounts.
-Simulate these events and observe how Wazuh alerts on them.
+Set up an Osquery scenario to track the appearance of new Chrome extensions on Windows systems, and another one to track the appearance and disappearance of Linux user accounts.
+Simulate those events and observe Wazuh alerting about them.

-Sysmon Integration
+Sysmon integration

-This module explains how Windows Sysinternals Sysmon can be used with Wazuh for more in-depth monitoring of system activity.
-Wazuh enables the management of Sysmon on agents.
+This module shows how Windows Sysinternals Sysmon can be used with Wazuh for deeper monitoring of system activity.
+Wazuh can be used to manage Sysmon on agents.

-• Deploy Sysmon on a Windows agent system, fully integrated with Wazuh, and use it to detect the execution of a malicious command pattern.
+• Deploy Sysmon on the Windows agent system fully integrated with Wazuh and use it to detect the execution of a malicious command pattern.